ClaireGuerin/coding-challenge-hanno/README.md

 ## Model description

-In this model, a population of preys roams around and collects resources from a bounded ecosystem.
+In this model, a population of prey roams around and collects resources from a bounded ecosystem.
 The ecosystem is a squared grid of a defined size.
 Predation risk is constant and diffused over the whole grid.
 Over a specific amount of time steps, an individual will repeat a routine as follows:

 1. move on the ecosystem grid by one step, that is to say to a neighbouring grid cell.
 The destination cell is chosen randomly from the neighbouring cells (including the origin cell: the individual can stay on the same cell over one time step).
 2. gather resources within their current cell, and add them to their storage.
 Let us consider there is a total of R resources in the cell at the time.
 When there are several individuals in the cell, they share the resources fairly as follows: